jdtownn/Ecommerce-App/README.md

 # Ecommerce-App

-to create a ecommerce-app using MERN Stack project should have these features
+to create a ecommerce-app using MERN Stack.
+This project should have these features

 1. Authentication
 2. Buyer, Seller account type